Electric scooter lighting: headlamps, taillights, turn signals, horn

 Models that don’t have turn signals as stock:

 - Xiaomi M365 / Mi 4 Pro, Segway-Ninebot MAX G30, Apollo City (not Pro), NIU KQi2/3, Razor — no turn signals.
-The aftermarket sells clamp-on turn signal kits (Amazon lists universal modules for Xiaomi + Ninebot G30 at around $30).
+The aftermarket sells clamp-on turn signal kits (Amazon and similar marketplaces list universal modules for Xiaomi + Ninebot G30 — roughly a few tens of dollars, depending on the seller).

 Lateral visibility. eKFV § 5 Abs.
 3 explicitly requires “seitliche Kennzeichnung… mit gelben Rückstrahlern nach beiden Seiten wirkend” — side marking with yellow reflectors visible from both sides — or continuous retro-reflective stripes on tyres or rims of front and rear wheels.
 That means every e-scooter legally sold in Germany must have smartphone-sized yellow reflectors on the rims or strips on the tyres.
 Off-road models often replace this with RGB deck under-glow LED strips (NAMI, Kaabo, SPLACH Titan), which formally do not satisfy eKFV § 5 — which is part of why off-road scooters never earn a Bauartgenehmigung (ABE) for German public roads.